 You should be reviewing your policy every once in a while or speaking with your insurer about how you can improve your home to lower your premiums.

-To see what other ways you can control your insurance cost visit Yahoo!
+To see what other ways you can save on homeowner’s insurance visit Yahoo!